Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 Three word review: Build ‘em up

 Build a town and watch it run through the days and weeks.
-It’s serene and rewarding, and there are no micro transactions involved here.
+This game is serene and rewarding, and because it's on Apple Arcade there are no micro transactions involved here.
 Bliss.

 Three word review: FTL Roadtrip Edition

 Aliens have invaded.
 You have to keep your band of survivors alive as you trek across the US.
 The action is split into ambush events, when you bump into aliens along your travels.
 These are turn-based, and your job is to survive rather than smash those aliens into dust.
 As these encounters are randomly generated you could spend dozens of hours playing Overland.